interferences-at/mpop/INSTALL.md

 It will also run its database migrations scripts.
 Those script create the tables and populate them.

+To reset your database: (for example, if a migration script has beed modified)

+`docker-compose down --volumes`

+The migration scripts are in the flyway/sql folder.

 ## Deploying MPOP service